quraishi12/PHP-CRUD/README.md

 <h1>Form.php File</h1>

+    <h2>Document Type Declaration:</h1>
-    Document Type Declaration: <!DOCTYPE html> specifies that this document is an HTML5 document.
+    <!DOCTYPE html> specifies that this document is an HTML5 document.

-    HTML Tag: <html lang="en"> indicates the start of the HTML document and specifies the language as English.
+    HTML Tag: <html lang="en">
+    indicates the start of the HTML document and specifies the language as English.

     Head Section:
         <head> contains meta-information about the document.